Engage Fellowship Podcast Brief

 This podcast is exploring how things can change in society - why it doesn’t always have to look like this!
 In particular, it will focus on:

-The narrative will go beyond how change can impact higher education and research, drawing on creative examples and the wider impact on society as a whole.
 The podcast might take an experimental, interactive and arts-based approach to complement the stories and interview voices, potentially with optional reflective exercises or more speculative fiction imagining different futures.
-There may also be a chance to develop an accompanying resource or provocation tool which would enable others to discuss themes or ideas in their own context.
+There may also be a chance to develop an accompanying resource or provocation tool which would enable others to discuss themes or ideas in their context.

-The podcast series will be part of Lewis Hou’s Engage Fellowship, which is drawing together examples of systems change to support more diverse knowledge making in research, and building on his work with Science Ceilidh funding communities to lead research in Scotland, as well as leading the Community Knowledge Matters network.
+The podcast series will be part of Lewis Hou’s Engage Fellowship, which is drawing together examples of systems change to support more diverse knowledge making in research, building on his work with Science Ceilidh, supporting knowledge democracy through participatory funding enabling communities to lead research in Scotland, and leading the Community Knowledge Matters network.

 Genre Themes: